Thomas Myhre

-Thomas Harald Myhre (born 16 October 1973) is a Norwegian football manager and former professional footballer who played as a goalkeeper.
+Thomas Harald Myhre (born 16 October 1973) is a Norwegian football manager and former professional player who played as a goalkeeper.
 He is the manager of HamKam.
 The last club he played for before his retirement was Kongsvinger, having returned to Norwegian football in July 2007.
 Myhre earned 56 caps for the Norwegian national team, and was a part of the Norwegian squad at the 1998 FIFA World Cup and 2000 European Championship tournaments.

 Club career

 Early career

 Myhre was born in Sarpsborg, Østfold.
 He started his career with Moss F.K. in the Norwegian First Division, but arrived at Viking in the Premier League in 1993.
 The 19-year-old replaced Lars Gaute Bø, who retired at the end of the 1992 season, and immediately established himself as the first-choice goalkeeper, playing in every match that season.
 Myhre was also the number one goalkeeper for the Norway national under-21 team, for whom he reached 27 caps.
 After missing the entire 1996 season through injury, Myhre returned to form in 1997.
 He was noticed by English club Everton, who bought him for £800,000 in November 1997.